rdustinb/GAPy/README.md

 **sys** - allows Terminal arguments to be enumerated inside the scripts.

 **pyperclip** - allows the scripts to access your systems Clipboard for writing.
 Don't worry, these scripts aren't reading out of the Clipboard for any reasons.

+## Code Example

+`getInstance.py --test`

+This will test the script with example code.
+Really only used to verify the script works.

+`getInstance.py path/to/hdl/file.[sv,v,vhd]`

+This is how the scripts is used.
+The port list is now simply available to paste wherever the designer wishes (email, code file, document, etc).

 ## Tests